American Psycho: Reception

 Writing for The New York Times, Roger Rosenblatt quipped, "American Psycho is the journal Dorian Gray would have written had he been a high school sophomore.
 But that is unfair to sophomores", and he approved of its canceled publication.
 Ellis received numerous death threats and hate mail after the publication of American Psycho.
 The Los Angeles Timess review—"the one good review in the national press", he said—resulted in "a three-page letter section of all these people canceling their subscriptions".

 In the United States, the book was named the 53rd most banned and challenged book from 1990–1999 by the American Library Association.

 In Germany, the book was deemed "harmful to minors" and its sales and marketing severely restricted from 1995 to 2000.

-In Australia, the book is sold shrink-wrapped and is classified "R18" under national censorship legislation (i.e., the book may not be sold to those under 18 years of age).
+In Australia, the book is sold shrink-wrapped and is classified "R18" under national censorship legislation, i.e., the book may not be sold to those under 18 years of age.
 Along with other Category 1 publications, its sale is theoretically banned in the state of Queensland, and it may only be purchased shrink-wrapped.
-In Brisbane, the novel is available to those over 18 from all public libraries and can still be ordered and purchased (shrink-wrapped) from many book stores despite this prohibition.
+In Brisbane, the novel is available to those over 18 from all public libraries and can still be ordered and purchased, shrink-wrapped, from many book stores despite this prohibition.
 Ellis has commented on this: "I think it's adorable.
 I think it's cute.
 I love it".

-In New Zealand, the Government's Office of Film & Literature Classification has rated the book as R18 (i.e., the book may not be sold or lent in libraries to those under 18 years of age).
+In New Zealand, the Government's Office of Film & Literature Classification has rated the book as R18, i.e., the book may not be sold or lent in libraries to those under 18 years of age.
 It is generally sold shrink wrapped in bookstores.

 Feminist activist Gloria Steinem was among those opposed to Ellis's book because of its portrayal of violence toward women.
 Coincidentally, Steinem is the stepmother of Christian Bale, who played Bateman in the film.
 This coincidence is mentioned in Ellis's mock memoir Lunar Park.

 Phil Collins, whose solo career is referenced in the book, recalled: "I didn't read it.
 At the time, I just thought, 'That's all we need: glorifying all this crap.
 I'm not interested'.
 Then the film came out, and I thought it was very funny".

 Connections to real-life crimes

 A copy was found in possession of Wade Frankum, perpetrator of the 1991 Strathfield massacre in Sydney, Australia.
 It was suggested that the novel had inspired Frankum.

 During the trial of Canadian serial killer Paul Bernardo, a copy was discovered in Bernardo's bedroom.
 The Toronto Sun reported that Bernardo "read it as his 'bible, though it turned out it actually belonged to his wife and accomplice Karla Homolka; it is unlikely Bernardo ever read it.

-During the Duke lacrosse case, a team member named Ryan McFayden sent a profane email to several of his teammates alleging he was going to kill and skin some strippers.
+During the Duke lacrosse rape hoax, a team member named Ryan McFayden sent a profane email to several of his teammates alleging he was going to kill and skin some strippers.
 The administrators asserted the email was an imitation of Bateman.
 McFayden subsequently received numerous death threats.